Templates

 • Step 3 - Once you open the zip file, separate out only the STL files that you need to use (files for SLA printing will usually be clearly marked as such) and import them into your slicer program.
 If your printer doesn't come with it's own slicing software, I recommend checking out Chitubox, which is completely free and compatible with most major brands of printer.

-The first time you use the slicer it will usually ask you to select your manufacturer and model from a pull-down list (you can add multiple machine profiles to Chitubox if you own more than one printer) This will automatically set all of the X, Y, Z axis print area settings, and save the sliced files in a format that your printer will be able to read.
-If you're using something other than Chitubox, or a brand of printer they don't yet support, you may need to enter these settings manually based on whatever came in your setup manual.
+The first time you open the slicing software it will usually ask you to select your manufacturer and model from a pull-down list.
+(You can add multiple machine profiles to Chitubox if you own more than one printer.)
+This will automatically set all of the X, Y, Z axis print area settings, and save the sliced files in a format that your printer will be able to read.
+If you're using something other than Chitubox, or a brand of printer they don't yet support, you may need to enter these settings manually based on whatever settings come in your setup manual.

 You will also need to set up at least one print profile that contains adjustable settings like layer height and exposure time, which may need to be changed occasionally depending on the type of resin you're using.
 Important note: some brands of printer like Creality and Phrozen have their own resin profiles configured on the printer itself.
-While this is supposed to be a convenience that allows you to use the same files to print objects in different colored resins, it's actually more of an annoyance, because it means you need to set these variables in *both* locations and if they don't match, your print can turn out wrong because the settings on the printer always take precedence.
+While this is supposed to be a convenience that allows you to reuse the same files to print objects in different colored resins, it's actually more of an annoyance, because it means you need to set these variables in *both* locations and if they don't match, your print will turn out wrong because the settings on the printer always take precedence over whatever you set on the slicer.
 Fortunately, there should be very little need to switch resin profiles, assuming you always intend to print at the best possible resolution every time.

 While things like lift distance and retract speed are best configured to whatever the recommended settings are for your specific machine, the most important variable you're going to want to adjust right away is Layer Height.